2017

 South Staffordshire and Shropshire NHS …

-Concerns summary A young person with suicidal ideation faced critical delays in receiving an urgent mental health review, despite family concerns.
+Concerns summary (AI summary) A young person with suicidal ideation faced critical delays in receiving an urgent mental health review, despite family concerns.
 The practitioner lacked protocol awareness and conducted subjective risk assessments, further compounded by transitioning services and possible masking of symptoms.

 Darren Powney